Avril Coleridge-Taylor: Music

 There are signs of a revival in interest in her work in the 21st century.
 The manuscript of the Impromptu in A minor, Romance de pan, first performed in 1922, was rediscovered in the Royal College of Music Library collection and performed in Brighton in 2018.
 Sussex Landscape was played in 2019 by the Chineke!
 Orchestra at a Queen Elizabeth Hall concert on 22 April 2019, with a repeat at the Royal Festival Hall in October 2020.
-It has since been recorded.
+It has since been recorded and was performed at the BBC Proms in 2024.
 Wyndore, composed in Alfriston in 1936 and inspired by an Aldous Huxley poem ("I have tuned my music to the trees"), is a seven-minute song without words.
 The first performance was organised by the Birkenhead Philharmonic Society on 16 February 1937, conducted by Coleridge-Taylor.
 The Royal Philharmonic Concert Orchestra gave its first UK performance for 82 years on 7 March 2020 at Boxgrove Priory, West Sussex.

+In 2022 her descendants, the Dashwood family, told the BBC about their rediscovery of archive material.
+The new material adds around fifty additional compositions to the composer's previously known works.
+Other manuscripts are held at the Royal College of Music.
+In 2025 Resonus Classics released a CD of the Piano Concerto and other orchestral works.